TL;DR

 Browse and visualise data from OPC UA servers

-In 2026, the landscape of web browsers for Mac users has evolved significantly beyond simple page rendering.
-Today’s top browsers are comprehensive digital hubs, meticulously designed to meet the demands of an increasingly complex online world, with paramount focus on privacy, blazing performance, intelligent AI integration, and robust productivity features.
+In 2026, the world of web browsers for Mac users has evolved significantly beyond simple page rendering.
+Today’s top browsers are comprehensive digital hubs, meticulously designed to meet the demands of an increasingly complex online world, with paramount focus on privacy, blazing performance, intelligent AI integration, and solid productivity features.
 Mac users, in particular, benefit from an ecosystem that allows for deep browser optimization, leveraging Apple Silicon for unparalleled efficiency and speed.
 The dominant forces continue to be Safari, deeply integrated into macOS, and Google Chrome, with its vast extension library and cross-platform ubiquity.
 However, the market has matured with powerful contenders like Arc, revolutionizing workflow management; Brave, championing privacy and a decentralized web; and Microsoft Edge, surprisingly becoming a strong performer and AI-assisted productivity tool.
 Key trends shaping browser development in 2026 include the sophisticated integration of AI assistants that can summarize content, automate tasks, and enhance research directly within the browsing experience.
 Privacy remains a critical concern, leading to browsers offering advanced tracking prevention, built-in VPNs, and enhanced fingerprinting protection as standard features, pushing users away from relying solely on third-party extensions for security.
 Performance optimization continues, with an emphasis on energy efficiency, particularly crucial for MacBook users, where browsers like Safari and now even Edge and Chrome have made significant strides.
 Productivity features, such as advanced tab management, workspaces, and integrated note-taking, are no longer niche but expected, transforming browsers into genuine workstations.
 When choosing the best browser for your Mac in 2026, consider your primary needs.
 Are you a privacy advocate?
 A power user juggling multiple projects?
 A creative professional relying on seamless ecosystem integration?
-Or are you looking to leverage the latest AI capabilities to streamline your digital tasks?
+Or are you looking to use the latest AI capabilities to streamline your digital tasks?
 The choice of rendering engine – predominantly WebKit (Safari, Orion) or Chromium (Chrome, Brave, Edge, Arc, Vivaldi, Opera) – also influences performance and compatibility, with each offering distinct advantages.
 The ideal browser is no longer a one-size-fits-all solution but a tailored experience that enhances your specific digital life.

 In 2026, AI is no longer a peripheral feature but an integral part of the browsing experience.
 Browsers are embedding AI assistants like Google Gemini, Microsoft Copilot, and Brave Leo directly, offering capabilities such as real-time summarization of web pages, natural language search, automated content creation, and intelligent task completion.
 This trend aims to reduce information overload and streamline workflows, making browsers proactive digital partners rather than mere content viewers.